 The Graduate Diploma in Financial Planning is accredited by the Financial Planning Education Council (FPEC) and the Financial Adviser Standards and Ethics Authority (FASEA).

 Offered online, this degree is designed to give you advanced knowledge of financial planning and increase your competencies in financial advice strategy and theory, financial markets and products, risk management, tax law, compliance and ethics.

-Western Sydney University also offers qualifications in Financial Planning at the Graduate Certificate and Masters level.
+Western Sydney University also offers degrees in Financial Planning at the Graduate Certificate and Masters level.

 Flexibility is everything